MolSSI/QCFractal/docs/source/glossary.rst

       are automatically generated and will be different for every database, but outlines ways to reference other rows in the database quickly.
 A DB Index is unique to a DB Table.

+    DB Table
+      A set of data inside the Database which has a common :term:`DB Index`.
+The ``table`` name follows SQL conventions which is also known as a ``collection`` in MongoDB.